-Despite ranking as the world's 13th-largest economy by nominal GDP and the significance of Korean firms in the global economy, its equity markets remain largely irrelevant by global standards, accounting for less than 1% of the MSCI ACWI.
-One contributing factor is that it is classified as an emerging market, mainly because of restrictions on the convertibility of the Korean Won.
-This is one reason why stock market valuations are low but so, too, may be perceived poor corporate governance practices.
+Despite ranking as the world's 13th-largest economy by nominal GDP and the importance of Korean firms in the global economy, its equity markets remain largely irrelevant by global standards, accounting for less than 1% of the MSCI ACWI.
+Part of the problem is that it is classified as an emerging market, mainly because of restrictions on the convertibility of the Korean Won.
+This is one reason why stock market valuations are low, but another is poor corporate governance.